harlantwood/Enlightened_Structure/Software_Zero_Architecture/index.md

 Remixing &amp; Merging Changes
 ==============================

-Authors can drop in JavaScript snippet to make a fork button on their page, and show other available forks (through NodeCollective)
+Authors can drop in JavaScript snippet to make a fork button on their page, and show other available forks.

 Users submits documents to compare, and a diff is displayed.